 Monash strives to make an impact all over the world, from bringing clean water to villages in Africa to creating new life-saving medicines.
 With four Australian campuses, one in Malaysia, and over 100 international partners, Monash is making a difference on a global scale.

 Follow Monash University on Facebook and Twitter:

 Professor Margaret Gardner AO

-Prior to joining Monash, Professor Gardner was President and Vice-Chancellor of RMIT.
-She has extensive academic experience, having held various leadership positions in Australian universities throughout her career, including the University of Queensland and Griffith University.
+Professor Margaret Gardner became President and Vice-Chancellor of Monash University on September 1, 2014.
+Prior to joining Monash, Professor Gardner served as Vice-Chancellor and President of RMIT from April 2005 until August 2014.
+Professor Gardner has extensive academic experience, having held various leadership positions in Australian universities throughout her career, including at the University of Queensland and Griffith University.

-Professor Gardner is Deputy Chair of Universities Australia and a Director of the Group of Eight Universities.
-She is also a Director of Infrastructure Victoria and the Australia and New Zealand School of Government (ANZSOG), and was recently made a member of the Prime Minister and Cabinet Inclusion and Diversity Committee.
+Professor Gardner is Chair of Universities Australia and a Director of the Group of Eight Universities.
+She is also a Director of Infrastructure Victoria and the Australia and New Zealand School of Government (ANZSOG).
+She was recently made a member of the Prime Minister and Cabinet Inclusion and Diversity Committee.

 Professor Gardner has previously been chair of Museum Victoria and chaired the Strategic Advisory Committee and the Expert Panel of the Office of Learning and Teaching (Federal Government Department of Education and Training).
-She has also been a member of various other boards and committees, including the Australian-American Fulbright Commission, the ANZAC Centenary Advisory Board and the International Education Advisory Committee, which led to the Chaney Report.
+She has also served as a member of various other boards and committees, including the Australian-American Fulbright Commission and the ANZAC Centenary Advisory Board and the International Education Advisory Committee, which led to the Chaney Report.